 Exodus 3:14 (Jerusalem)

 “And the Word of the Lord caused to descend upon the people of Sodom and Gomorrah, brimstone and fire from the Lord out of heaven.”

 Genesis 19:24 (Jerusalem)

 “the Word of the Lord will provide me a lamb.”

 “This day you have made the Word of the Lord to be King over you, to be your God.”

 “And the Word of the Lord spoke all these glorious words (the Ten Commandments).”

 Exodus 20:1 (Jerusalem)

-“And Abraham worshipped and prayed in the name of the Word of Lord, and said, ‘Thou art the Lord who dost see, but Thou cannot be seen.’”
+“And Abraham worshiped and prayed in the name of the Word of the Lord, and said, ‘Thou art the Lord who dost see, but Thou cannot be seen.’”

 Genesis 22:14 (Jerusalem)